-Dr Carole J.A.
+Professor Carole J.A.
 Bourne-Taylor (nee Rodier)

-Supernumerary Fellow and Organising Tutor in French
+Fellow and Organising Tutor in French (since 2009)

-Deputy Curator Senior Common Room
+Curator of the Senior Common Room

 Academic Background and Previous Positions